LiamYaoLian/blog-source/blog/source/_posts/MySQL.md

 ```
 tbl_name [[AS] alias] [index_hint]
 ```
- - devrived table must have an alias
+ - derived table must have an alias
  - If you name more than one table, you are performing a join.
  - The use of index hints provides the optimizer with information about how to choose indexes during query processing.
 For a description of the syntax for specifying these hints, see Section 8.9.4, “Index Hints”.You can use SET max_seeks_for_key=value as an alternative way to force MySQL to prefer key scans instead of table scans.
 See Section 5.1.8, “Server System Variables”.